RohanNagar/thunder/docs/manual/user-attributes.rst

 - ``email`` The email for the user, represented as a string.
 This is always required, as it is the unique identifier for a user.

 - ``password`` The user's password as a string.
-This is always required, and will always be passed around as a hashed version of the actual password.
-The only time the password should be plain text is when the user types it in right before it gets hashed.
+This is always required, and will be stored as a hashed version of the actual password.

 - ``properties`` A map of additional user properties.
 These can be anything you wish, using a `String` as the identifier and any object type as the value.
 Properties can be validated on `POST`/`PUT` by enabling :ref:`configuration-properties`.